 Joey: Yeah.
 And the same thing.
 How are hacking and science related for you?

 Richard: Okay.
 So...well, hacking...there are a lot of things going on in hacking.
-Actually, hacking has a lot of the cultural...the cultural similarities with modern science in the way that it's broken. hacking values knowledge, especially knowledge that has never been previously discovered, extremely highly.
-So hacking and lots of people think that we like to argue about what hacking really means, but to me, the two major definitions which people like to give, which is gaining illegal access to computers or computer systems and tinkering with things to do...to make clever, like, small projects, they are really quite closely linked, at least in my own conception of it.
-So in order to gain access to a computer system, or to do something fundamentally clever that astound people around you by how clever it is, you have to think of things that nobody's thought of before, or at least things that nobody's expecting.
+Actually, hacking has a lot of the cultural...the cultural similarities with modern science in the way that it's broken.
+Hacking values knowledge, especially knowledge that has never been previously discovered, extremely highly.
+So lots of people think that we like to argue about what hacking really means, but to me, the two major definitions which people like to give, which is gaining illegal access to computers or computer systems and tinkering with things to make clever, small projects, they are really quite closely linked, at least in my own conception of it.
+So in order to gain access to a computer system, or to do something fundamentally clever that astounds people around you by how clever it is, you have to think of things that nobody's thought of before, or at least things that nobody's expecting.
 That's really what we have to do in science as well.
 We have to...we have to take a huge amount of information in, which if you don't already know, to be able to come up with a new way to break into a computer system that's been used by millions of people and tested and secured by millions of people, that can take an incredible amount of ingenuity and research.
 And the skills are really quite mappable between science and hacking.
 But the rewards are quite different, I would say.
 So there is a lot of attention to prestige in both cultures, but hacking is just fundamentally more playful.
 And it's because money's not involved, or at least it's not heavily involved.
 In science, there is a pool of funding.
 People have lives and they have to...they have to support their families and themselves.
 At the end of the day, they will compromise for the incentives.
 They will compromise so that they can have a roof to sleep under.
 Hacking tends to be done by people who don't need to make that kind of compromise, for whatever reason.
 They've got a day job, and then they do the hacking in the evening.
 They don't have a day job and they're living off the state or something, or they don't care about having a day job because they just enjoy hacking so much.
 Whatever.
 These are people who are not motivated by money; they're motivated by discovery, intellectual curiosity, and often hatred of authority.

 Joey: Bravo.
 And I think just the...I've got one question on dance moves.
 Maybe